 National Dissertation Day

-National Dissertation Day is a holiday that’s observed every April 26th and serves as a reminder to students to stay on track and to finish their dissertation.
-Every year, only half of the students in the United States who are enrolled in doctoral programs will actually earn their doctoral degrees.
+National Dissertation Day is a holiday observed every April 26th, serving as a reminder for students to stay on track and finish their dissertations.
+Each year, only half of the students enrolled in doctoral programs in the United States actually earn their doctoral degrees.

-That’s approximately 50,000 students who drop out of their doctoral program because they were unable to finish their dissertations.
-So students are encouraged on this day to pull everything together, complete their dissertation and finish their education.
-It’s estimated that people who have their doctoral degrees will have a significantly higher wage than those people who only have a master’s degree.
+Approximately 50,000 students drop out of their doctoral programs because they are unable to complete their dissertations.
+Therefore, students are encouraged on this day to pull everything together, complete their dissertation, and finish their education.
+It is estimated that individuals with doctoral degrees will earn a significantly higher wage than those with only a master’s degree.

 This holiday was first proposed by Dr. Russell Strickland in 2018.
-He was the founder and CEO of Dissertation Done and he wanted to create a holiday that emphasized the importance of a person finishing their dissertation.
-It’s been a holiday that’s been celebrated ever since.
+He was the founder and CEO of Dissertation Done and wanted to create a holiday that emphasized the importance of finishing one’s dissertation.
+It has been celebrated ever since.

-Below are some tips that we’ve gleaned from some of the best dissertation coaches in the business on how students can create the best thesis they can.
-We hope that it helps everyone complete their dissertation and obtain their advanced degree.
+Below are some tips gleaned from some of the best dissertation coaches in the business on how students can create the best thesis possible.
+We hope it helps everyone complete their dissertation and obtain their advanced degree.

 • Pick a good dissertation advisor.

-• Pick an interesting theme on your topic.
+• Choose an interesting theme for your topic.

-• Don’t think that you need to use all of your research notes.
+• Don’t think that you need to use all your research notes.

 • Take frequent breaks, but don’t procrastinate.